 This section goes over some instructions and tips for resolving common and not-so-common issues.

 - Rebooting solves many problems.
-If gremlins appear, press and hold both scroll wheels for 10 seconds to reboot MCU (Can be safely done while driving).
+If gremlins appear, press and hold both scroll wheels for 10 seconds to reboot MCU.
+This can be done while driving, but you may lose the speedometer and other instrumentation.

 - REMOVE EVERYTHING FROM USB PORTS BEFORE REBOOTING.
 (A bootable USB drive can cause boot problems)

-- After any software installation, many owners do a scroll wheel reboot and a top button reboot.
+- After any software installation, some owners do a scroll wheel reboot

 - Stuck Charge Cable?!!
 Remember if the doors are locked the charger cable is locked too.